casper-devrel/docs-redux/cspr-docs/docs/developers/dapps/technology-stack.md

 1. The Casper Wallet

-   Use the [Casper Wallet](https://www.casperwallet.io/develop) to sign transactions for a Casper network.
-Transaction objects are first converted to JSON, then sent to the Wallet to be signed, then must be sent to the backend and forwarded to a node.
+   Use the [Casper Wallet](https://www.casperwallet.io/develop) to sign deploys for a Casper network.
+Deploy objects are first converted to JSON, then sent to the Wallet to be signed, then must be sent to the backend and forwarded to a node.

    :::caution